dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 ### Properties

-All the content produced by a Knora project must be stored in Knora resources (see incunabula-resource-classes).
+All the content produced by a DSP project must be stored in Knora resources (see [incunabula-resource-classes](#resource-classes)).
 Resources have properties that point to different parts of their contents; for example, the `incunabula` project contains books, which have properties like `title`.
-Every property that poitns to a Knora value must be a subproperty of `knora-base:hasValue`, and every property that points to another Knora resource must be a subproperty of `knora-base:hasLinkTo`.
+Every property that poitns to a DSP value must be a subproperty of `knora-base:hasValue`, and every property that points to another Knora resource must be a subproperty of `knora-base:hasLinkTo`.